Circle the globe with top National

-Sea Temple Resort & Spa (B, L, D daily)
+Pullman Port Douglas Sea Temple Resort & Spa (B, L, D daily)

-Fly to private jet to Siem Reap, our base for exploring Angkor, the heart of the ancient Khmer Empire.
+Fly by private jet to Siem Reap, our base for exploring Angkor, the heart of the ancient Khmer Empire.
 Delve into the magnificent Angkor Wat temple complex, one of humankind's greatest architectural triumphs; and discover the massive towers, carved murals, colonnades, and courtyards that exemplify classic Khmer architecture.
 At Angkor Thom, explore the Bayon Temple and the Terrace of the Elephants.
 Then set out on a cruise to nearby floating villages on Tonle Sap lake (water levels permitting), or explore the temple of Ta Prohm, still tangled in the thick roots of banyan trees.
 In the evening, enjoy a classical Apsara dance performance during dinner at our fine hotel.

 Alternative: Instead of Angkor Wat, explore the lost jungle temple of Beng Mea Lea (water levels permitting), among the largest Khmer temples, and the ninth-century Roluous temple complex of Hariharalaya, the first capital of the Khmer Empire, which predates Angkor Wat by some 300 years.

 Raffles Grand Hotel d'Angkor (B, L, D daily)

 Fly by private jet to Kathmandu and visit the medieval city of Bhaktapur, once a royal capital whose stunning pagodas, palaces, and squares still captivate